 Quarkus is a Kubernetes-Native full-stack Java framework aimed to optimize work with Java virtual machines.
-Quarkus provides tools for Quarkus application developers, helping them to reduce the size of Java applications and container image footprint, eliminate programming baggage, and reduce the amount of memory required.
+Quarkus provides tools for Quarkus application developers, helping to reduce the size of Java applications and container image footprints, as well as the amount of memory required.

-• Ensure that you have the latest version of JBoss Tools installed.
-For more information, see JBoss Tools.
+The latest version of JBoss Tools is installed.
+For more information, see JBoss Tools Downloads.